LukeAT/IRD-UI-Tests/README.md

     - We want to be able to run all tests multiple times a day so new tests should only be created when it's the only option.
 - Only use playwrights auto-retrying assertions.
 - Use playwrights recommended locators whenever possible.
+- Use TODO's and the 'Todo Tree' recommended extension to keep this project organised.